-Doctoral researcher, Ria Bernard, examined the risk for elevated anxiety and depression symptoms in children and young people who stammer relative to children who do not stammer.
+Doctoral researcher, Ria Bernard, examined the risk for elevated anxiety and depression symptoms in children and young people who stammer relative to children who do not with the aim of improving our understanding of factors that may contribute to risk for adverse mental health and wellbeing outcomes in children and young people.
 Her doctoral research consisted of three projects:

 - Systematic review and synthesis of previous studies examining anxiety and depression in children who do and do not stammer (aged 3 – 18).